MrValentine7777/TheCommandPattern/README.md

 4. Build and run the project
 5. Press gamepad buttons to see the different commands in action

-## Project Structure

-- **Input**: Contains input handling and command implementations
-  - **Commands**: Contains the ICommand interface and concrete command classes
-- **Background**: Contains background color management
-- **UI**: Contains message display functionality

 ## Development Notes

 This project was developed with the assistance of GitHub Copilot X, which helped generate and refine code implementations, structure the architecture, and create documentation.
+The extensive use of XML comments throughout the codebase makes it easy to understand the relationships between components.

 ## References